 An avid TPM user's notes

 - To compare by just memorizing the pattern use gaps in Telrad rings.
 I have my Telrad oriented in a way so one of the gaps is clearly on the top of the view, that's considered a 12 o'clock orientation.
-Got the idea already?
+You've got the idea already?
 Now, I can remember the pattern as "the top star is within ring 3 and 2 at 1:30 o'clock, the lower star is at 7:45 outside of the ring 3 for a bit less than a degree".
 That's enough for a better than 0.5 degrees accuracy of pointing, which is all I need to go straight to my main eyepiece at 90x magnification after sweeping my Dob in a fluid wide arch with a brief kneeling at the end of it (in like 5 seconds).
 The only app supporting the Telrad gaps angle adjustment is the DSO Planner again.

 - Remember about atmospheric extinction.
 It's distorting star patterns relative to the unchanged Telrad rings drawn by the app as ideal circles.
 The error is not very significant but might create a confusion.
 Especially when you have your rings calibrated in the app conveniently pointing at some stars close to the horizon on a warm nigh (high refraction).

-- All other pointing methods available for amateurs I have ever tried or know about (except for the ancient Star Hopping and the 2020es high tech Celestron Star Sense Explorer) can't match the TPM in simplicity, reliability, and speed as all of them are either relative to some initially calibrated point thus prone to the mechanical failures or deficiencies, or incapable of compensating for ever changing conditions or user errors.
+- All other pointing methods available for amateurs I have ever tried or know about (except for the ancient Star Hopping and the 2020es high tech Celestron Star Sense Explorer) can't match the TPM in simplicity, reliability, and speed as all of them are either relative to some initially calibrated point thus prone to the mechanical failures or deficiencies, or incapable of compensating for ever changing conditions and user errors.
 Others are simply too slow either in the preparation or in the application (I'm leaving the side by side comparison to a later write up maybe).

 - The nearly-religious care of your eyes darkness adaptation is the key for any astronomy observations of deep sky objects success, the same is true for the TPM success as even though you are starting from really bright stars, the view background full of faint stars makes the procedure more accurate, intuitive, and quick as it becomes a natural habit.
 Study proper techniques for darkness adaptation, its preservation, regaining, and maintenance.
 They are especially crucial in a light polluted observing location.
 Improve your observatory equipment and location to help with that as much as possible too.